 There are times when friends, family or even strangers intentionally or unintentionally say something to you that is hurtful and spiteful.
-Often these things bury themselves in our psyche and we hold onto them until we believe these things to be true about ourselves.
+Often these things bury themselves in our psyche and hold onto them until we believe these things to be true about ourselves.
 It settles into our consciousness, festers and grows and then begins to undermine the way we think about ourselves.
-To rebuild our confidence and self-esteem we need to let go of the transgression and start forgiving these people.
+To rebuild our confidence and self-esteem, we need to let go of the transgression and start forgiving these people.
 Here is an affirmation to help you begin the process.

 Affirmation for Forgiving Others:

 I now choose to let go of the hurtful and painful things that others have said to me or about me.
-In addition, I will no longer take these things personally because it is merely a reflection of their own journey and their place in it.
+In addition, I will no longer take these things personally because it is merely a reflection of their journey and their place in it.
 My journey is a path of growth, love, compassion and acceptance.
-Therefore, I now forgive those who have hurt me in the past and in the present.
+Therefore, I now forgive those who have hurt me in the past and the present.
 I release the pain with love for them and myself.
 Thank You.

 Affirmation for Forgiving Yourself: